Frequently Asked Questions

 Acupuncture

-• Musculoskeletal pain conditions (neck, low back, sciatica, hip, knee, ankle, TMJ, shoulder, elbow, hand, carpal tunnel, arthritis etc)
+Musculoskeletal pain – neck, low back, sciatica, hip, knee, shoulder, TMJ, arthritis, carpal tunnel, and more

 Acupuncture needles are stainless steel and single use.
 Their thickness is about the size of a single strand of hair.
 At Mount Sunny we prioritize SEIRIN® needles, known to be the highest quality brand of needles and offer the most painless insertion.